aadilmallick/my-notes-docusaurus/docs/chrome-extensions/01-intro.md

 ### Offscreen

+You need the `"offscreen"` manifest permission to use offscreen documents.

 If you want to do background work with a service worker and need access to DOM APIs like clipboard or canvas, you need to do it with **offscreen documents**.
 Offscreen documents don't need a webpage to run DOM API methods, which is ideal for extension service workers.

 Here is an example of registering an offscreen document, and you can only register one offscreen document per chrome extension.